-- ▶ Turn the key to position 2 in the ignition lock. - Press the (M) menu button repeatedly until the indicator lamp flashes and the on or OFF message appears in the display.
+- ► Turn the SmartKey to position 2 in the ignition lock. - ► Press the (M) menu button repeatedly until the indicator lamp flashes and the on or OFF message appears in the display. - ► Use the ⊕ or button to switch Highbeam Assist on/off.